jakubkloc/react-rmdb-app/README.md

 # This is React App

 Created from FreeCodeCamp course [React JS Course for Beginners - 2021 Tutorial](https://youtu.be/nTeuhbP7wdE)

 Use API from [The Movie Database](https://www.themoviedb.org/)

 **If you fork this app from my Github you must:**

 1. create `.env` file and provide api key (from The Movie Database) in a variable named: `REACT_APP_API_KEY` (or or provide it when deploying this app on [Netflify](https://www.netlify.com/)),

-2. deploying this app on [Netflify](https://www.netlify.com/) or using the netlify CLI run command `netlify dev`.
+2. deploying this app on [Netflify](https://www.netlify.com/) or using the [netlify CLI](https://docs.netlify.com/cli/get-started/) run command `netlify dev`.

+3. On the login page, the fields are placeholder with the data you need to rewrite and you can log in to your show account, with the same data you can log in to the [The Movie Database](https://www.themoviedb.org/) site where the same movies should be rated

 In addition to the functionalities presented in the course, I expanded the application with: